 International Internet Magazine.
 Baltic States news & analytics

-Keyword tags: Estonia, Good for Business, Markets and Companies, Woodwork
+Keyword tags: Estonia, Markets and Companies, Woodwork

 Increasing the use of wood in construction and in everyday products plays an important role in tackling climate change, developing green jobs - particularly in rural areas - and boosting the bio-economy.
 Wood industry’s development is becoming a vital EU policy area to make European cities more save and sustainable.